 With ecommerce sales expected to reach $4.9tn in 2021, it is more critical than ever for ecommerce businesses to invest in suitable solutions to avoid security issues.
 Ecommerce security is unavoidable if you want to stay and progress in the digital world.

-Some studies suggest that more than 33% of customers would stop buying from a brand for at least 3 months if they have committed any breach earlier.
+Some studies suggest that more than 33% of customers would stop buying from a brand for at least 3 months if they had committed any breach earlier.

 What's more alarming is that the number of cyberattacks is constantly increasing every year.
 There were more than 1001 data breach cases recorded in the US alone in 2020.